kevinmcaleer/kevsrobots.com/source/micropython/04_why_use_micropython.md

 }
 ```

-The second piece of code is written in MicroPython:
+The second piece of code is written in `MicroPython`:

+## MicroPython

 ```python
 def hello_world():